-The VBOA’s mission is to protect the citizens of the Commonwealth through a regulatory program of licensure and compliance of Certified Public Accountants (CPA) and CPA firms.
+The VBOA’s mission is to protect the citizens of the Commonwealth through a regulatory program of licensure and compliance of CPAs and CPA firms.

 The VBOA’s commitment to excellence is demonstrated through the agency’s values:

-Demonstrating a courteous, empathetic and helpful attitude while assisting each customer to reach their goal;
+- Exceptional customer service: Demonstrating a courteous, empathetic and helpful attitude while assisting each customer to reach their goal

-Excelling mutually, the VBOA will work together with citizens and licensees to achieve the shared vision;
+- Teamwork: Excelling mutually, the VBOA will work together with citizens and licensees to achieve the shared vision

-Striving for proficiency through creativity, innovation and diversity;
+- Competence: Striving for proficiency through creativity, innovation and diversity

-Achieving enhanced understanding between the VBOA, the regulated community and the public through effective communications, interactions, and service;
+- Communication: Achieving enhanced understanding between the VBOA, the regulated community and the public through effective communications, interactions and service

-Striving to innovate and to change where change is needed;
+- Continuous improvement: Striving to innovate and to change where change is needed

-Maintaining frugality with respect to the expenditures of public funds.
+- Financial stewardship: Maintaining frugality with respect to the expenditures of public funds]

-A listing of current Board members may be found in the Board Membership tab.
+A listing of current Board members is found online.